-If the ON GRAPH PCHOLD FORMAT JSCHART command is not issued, server-side graphics are generated.
+If the ON GRAPH PCHOLD FORMAT JSCHART or ON GRAPH SET GRAPHENGINE JSCHART command is not issued, legacy graphics are generated.

 WebFOCUS styling commands and libraries of JSON objects and legacy graph API calls are available to customize the final output to make it conform to your needs and standards.